Fat Is Part Of The Integumentary System True Flase And Why Your Glow Is Hiding In Plain Sight.

 Q: Is the hypodermis the same as the dermis?

 A: No. The dermis sits directly under the epidermis and contains collagen, blood vessels, and glands.
-The hypodermis lies beneath the dermis and is primarily made of adipose (fat) tissue plus loose connective tissue Nothing fancy..
+The hypodermis lies beneath the dermis and is primarily made of adipose (fat) tissue plus loose connective tissue That alone is useful..

 Q: Do all animals have a subcutaneous fat layer?

 A: Most mammals do, but the thickness varies widely.
-Marine mammals, for example, have a massive blubber layer that is a specialized form of subcutaneous fat Simple as that..
+Marine mammals, for example, have a massive blubber layer that is a specialized form of subcutaneous fat.

 Q: Can the hypodermis regenerate like the epidermis?

-A: It can remodel—fat cells can enlarge or shrink based on energy balance—but it doesn’t have the rapid cell turnover that the epidermis enjoys.
+A: It can remodel—fat cells can enlarge or shrink based on energy balance—but it doesn’t have the rapid cell turnover that the epidermis enjoys Still holds up..

 Q: Does the hypodermis contain sweat glands?